rmirabelle/jq-checklist/README.md

 ###Observations

 * The checkboxes are assigned an associated `label` and are wrapped in an `li`
-* The `li` contains a `data` attribute equal to the checkbox value.
-This is used for searching and filtering.
-When you enter a new value into the input, the `li` is shown or hidden depending on whether its data matches the current value.
 * The checkboxes are assigned a css class of `.checkreplace`, which this plugin reads at runtime to hide them, so that you interact with the labels instead.
 * Labels toggle between css class of `.check` and `.uncheck` when clicked.
-* The `title` data assigned to the original div is translated into the title
+* The `title` data assigned to the original div is translated into the checklist-header content
 * Each of the component divs is assigned a css class beginning with `checklist-` This prefix is configurable
 * The outermost wrapper div is assigned an id equal to the original div's id + `-frame`.
 This allows you to target the overall width of the checklist via css, e.g. `#cool-frame {width:300px;}`

 ##Configuration

-Configure jq-checklist by passing an object literal to its constructor.
+Configure checklist by passing an object literal to its constructor.

 ###Complete Configuration example: